microsoft/PartnerResources/_docs/Skilling/D365 Academy/D365 Sales Academy/vivasales.md

 **Configure Viva Sales** in your Dynamics 365 Customer Engagement demo environment to highlight how sellers can become more productive within their customer relationship management (CRM) application.

-These two videos provide pre-sales engineers guidance on how to **configure** and **demonstrate** the integrated experience between Viva Sales, Dynamics 365 Sales, Teams and Outlook.
+These two videos provide presales engineers guidance on how to **configure** and **demonstrate** the integrated experience between Viva Sales, Dynamics 365 Sales, Teams and Outlook.

  {% include series.md
     includetags="d365 sales academy" includemethod="all"